ethereum-boilerplate/ethereum-react-native-boilerplate/README.md

   - Install your preferred wallet on your device: (Metamask, Trust Wallet etc..)

 - IOS:
+  - Command
-  - Command `react-native run-ios` or `npx react-native run-ios` for M1 users
+    `react-native run-ios` for react-native-cli users or
+    `npx react-native run-ios` if you're using the latest recommended version of node.js
 - Android:
+  - Command
-  - Command `react-native run-android` or `npx react-native run-android` for M1 users
+    `react-native run-android` for react-native-cli package users or `npx react-native run-android` if you're using the latest recommended version of node.js

 What's New: